-For vending refunds, to report expired product or malfunctioning machines, or to file a complaint or make a suggestion, please contact the Manager of General Services at 314-889-1470.
+For vending refunds, to report expired product or malfunctioning machines, or to file a complaint or make a suggestion, please contact the Mailroom at 314-889-1470.
 Refunds are issued in the Mailroom during normal business hours.
 The vending machines in Ryan now offer a variety of miscellaneous non-food items for your convenience including some office supplies and drug store items.